 Saudi Flag Day marks the adoption of the Kingdom’s national flag and is observed across government and educational institutions as a day of national pride.
 It is not a public holiday, and normal working hours apply.

-Eid al-Fitr marks the end of the holy month of Ramadan, celebrated with communal prayers, feasts, family visits, and charity.
-These dates are based on the estimated sighting of the Shawwal crescent moon; official confirmation will come closer to Ramadan’s end.
+Eid al-Fitr marks the end of Ramadan and is celebrated with prayers, family gatherings, and charity.
+Dates are based on official announcements following the sighting of the Shawwal crescent moon.

-Arafat Day precedes Eid al-Adha and is one of the most spiritually significant days in the Islamic calendar, particularly for pilgrims performing Hajj.
-Eid al-Adha commemorates Prophet Ibrahim’s (Abraham’s) willingness to sacrifice his son in submission to God, and is observed with special prayers and the tradition of Qurbani (sacrificial offering).
+Arafat Day comes just before Eid al-Adha and is one of the most important days in Islam, especially for Hajj pilgrims.
+Eid al-Adha commemorates Prophet Ibrahim’s willingness to sacrifice his son and is marked by prayers and Qurbani (animal sacrifice).

 5. Saudi National Day — 23 September 2026 (Wednesday)